 On Tuesday, Sept.
 23, the Huron AP Biology classes took a field trip to Parker Mill County Park on Geddes Road to learn about water quality in the Huron River.
 The field trip was organized by the Huron River Watershed Council, and students have been going on this field trip for around 10 years.
+The program has become a tradition in the AP Biology curriculum, giving students a hands-on way to connect classroom concepts with real environmental science.

 “It’s a great way to get students to go outside, get their hands dirty, get in the water, and get exposed to an environment that they may not usually encounter,” AP Biology teacher Martha Hale said.
 “It’s also a way for them to be educated about the community they live in.”